Support for up to 24 Language Sound Effects

-With the real-time hit-feedback of SATR gamers now have a positive re-enforcement of success within the game.
+With the real-time hit-feedback of SATR gamers now have a positive reinforcement of success within the game.

-Previous SATR software versions offered gamers this hit-feedback via a sound effect such as "tagged" or "casualty" in 13 different languages.
+Previous SATR software versions offered gamers this hit feedback via a sound effect such as "tagged" or "hit" in 13 different languages.

 SATR2.2 now offers Battlefield Operators a meta-language option, a sound scheme similar to a retro arcade.

 Sound effects instead of the spoken word are better for players who don’t understand the language that the Battlefield Operator has set as standard on his or her gaming guns.

 The new sonic elements are quickly interpreted across many cultures.
 This is perfect for running events where there are many gamers with different language backgrounds, such as entertaining tourists at a resort or entertaining student groups from overseas.